blue-marble/gridpath/README.md

 ## Packages
-You can install all needed Python packages, including those for the extra features, by navigating to the the
-GridPath root directory (which is where this `README.md` file is located) and
+You can install all needed Python packages, including those for the extra features, by navigating to the GridPath root directory (which is where this `README.md` file is located) and running:
-running:
 ```bash
 pip install -e .[all]
 ```